PBrockmann/wms-pyferret/README.md

 <hr>
 2016/09/20

 An environment script is loaded from the master process.
-All datasets loaded and variables defined are then available from the different workers.
+All loaded datasets and defined variables are then available to the different workers.
-Depending the number of commands separated by ; passed as argument, you can now get until 4 synchronous maps with colorbars (keys) made from qualifiers specified.
+Depending on the number of commands separated by ; passed as argument, you can now get up to 4 synchronous maps with colorbars (keys) made from specified qualifiers.

 <hr>
 2016/09/16

-Slippy map is now made from multiple workers.
+Slippy maps are now made from multiple workers.
 Problem: the dataset and variables if defined should be passed somehow to the workers.
-I haven't found yet how to enherit from the calling environment.
+I haven't found yet how to inherit from the calling environment.

-Also how this should be called ?
-From a external function ?
-As a new command ?
+Also, how this should be called?
+From an external function?
+As a new command?

-Speed for creating tiles is also an issue especially when you work with a curvilinear grid quite large (1440x1021), even with several workers.
+Speed for creating tiles is also an issue, especially when you work with a curvilinear grid that is quite large (1440x1021), even with several workers.

 <hr>
 2016/09/09

 You can now get slippy maps by a simple ```import pyferretWMS``` and a call to ```pyferretWMS.slippyMap()```.
-It is made possible because the gunicorn is now launched directly from python and not anymore from command line.
+It is made possible because the gunicorn is now launched directly from python and not anymore from the command line.
 All temporary files (png tiles and the html + package.json for the nw application) are cleaned properly when exiting (either by closing the client application or by typing "CTRL+C" when launched from a python script).